wasim2451/themeSwitcher/README.md

+#Context API - Part 2
+Learnt to use Context API using custom hook by building a simple Light Mode -> Dark Mode Toggler
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.